jerhon/honlsoft-v2/blog/2022/2022-06-17-kubernetes-checking-pod-health.md

 I've started a GitHub repository with various examples as I write more blogs about Kubernetes.
 [The YAML files for my examples from above can be found here.](https://github.com/jerhon/kubernetes-examples/tree/main/probes)

-I hope you enjoyed this post, and it will encourage you to configure some probes on the next Kubernetes pod you create!
+I hope you enjoyed this post, and it will encourage you to configure some probes on the next Kubernetes pod you create.